mwojnars/hypertag/README.md

     2, t

-As mentioned earlier, Hypertag allows easy import of Django template filters to be used as standalone functions or as filters inside pipelines.
+As mentioned earlier, Hypertag allows easy import of Django template filters to be used as standalone functions or inside pipelines.

-Additionally, HyperHTML defines a number of its own built-in tags and functions:
+Additionally, Hypertag provides a number of predefined tags and functions:

-1. HTML-specific tags.
-2. General-purpose tags.
+1. General-purpose tags.
-3. Functions & filters.
+2. Functions & filters.
+3. HTML-specific tags.

+All of the above are automatically imported as built-in symbols by HyperHTML runtime.

 (TODO...)